 Threading your Machine

 1. Thread a machine with the presser foot UP.
 When up, the tension discs are open, and the thread can easily slip back in between the tension discs where it belongs.
 When the presser foot is lowered, the tension discs close and apply tension to the thread.
 So many times, when a frustrated customer walked in with their sewing machine they would inevitably say “Something is wrong with my bobbin tension…it is all loopy!”
 I immediately knew – and had to patiently explain (and prove) that it was the TOP thread, NOT the bobbin thread that was looping on the bottom (proven by using different colors on top and bottom).
 Reason?
 No tension on top thread.
 Why?
 Because the thread wasn’t IN the tension discs to get ‘squeezed’!
 Now…How did it happen?
 By threading with the presser foot down (meaning tension discs were closed).
 Do yourself a favor, and go back and re-read this paragraph and understand it.
 If your sewing machine has a needle threader (worth their weight in gold, and if you have it, learn to use it!!!), when you get to that point in threading, tension on the thread makes it work better, so just before threading the needle, lower the presser foot.
 You should feel a BIG difference in the ‘pull’ on the thread depending on if the presser foot lifter is up or down.
 If you don’t, the thread is NOT being squeezed by the tension disc!
-I recently had my hubby tape a quick video explaining all of this.
-Check it out at this link:
+Below is my MOST POPULAR and appreciated You-Tube Video.
+Watch it to make SURE you understand!